arshiyasolei/Ranreading/README.md

 <p>
 </p>

-> Ranreading's goal is to provide a tool for improving reading fluency.
+> Ran_reading's goal is to provide a tool for improving reading fluency.
 ## Screenshot

 <img src="screenshot.png">